erahm/Strange-Neature-Walk/README.md

 ## Prisma migrations & seed

 - Migrations live in `backend/prisma/migrations/`.
-Keep this directory in source control and rely on `npx prisma migrate dev` (local) or `npx prisma migrate deploy` (CI/production) for applying them.
+Keep this directory in source control and rely on `npx prisma migrate dev` (local).
 - The startup script in Docker runs migrations with `npx prisma migrate deploy || npx prisma db push`, followed by the seeding script `node prisma/seed.js`.

 Create a new migration after editing the schema: